auto-DRRAFTER/springer-chapter/README.md

 In this example, we will use the  *F. nucleatum* glycine riboswitch (PDB 6wll) and apo SAM-IV Riboswitch (PDB 6ues) that were previously solved by [Kappel et al. 2020](https://www.nature.com/articles/s41592-020-0878-9).

+#### Contact Information:

+Correspondence and request for further information may be addressed to Phillip Pham (philpham90@gmail.com) or Haiyun Ma (haiyun.ma@foxmail.com).

 ## Recommended Computing Requirement

 Typical use of auto-DRRAFTER requires a high-performance computing cluster.
 While runs may be executed interactively, most auto-DRRAFTER runs benefit from using a job scheduler such as SLURM or Torque.